Endogen/lamden-python-dev/README.md

 # privkey 01c4763eadd4285cc31fdd60dedb4fa7c68f29e325775dc7f7f082bbab9b5fc9
 ```

-If you already have a hex private key and you want to generate the seed to get the corresponding address or sign a message or something like that:
+If you already have a hex private key and you want to generate the seed to get the corresponding public address or sign a message or something like that:

 ```python
 seed = bytes.fromhex(seed)